ayak0/tecto_source/content/authors/ayat/_index.md

 - Group members
 ---

 Ayako is a PhD student majoring in geophysics at MIT EAPS.
 Her research motivation is to reveal the physical interaction between a megathrust earthquake and other seismic or geophysical phenomena by understanding source mechanisms of earthquakes in subduction zones from top to bottom.
-She is currently working on regional seismic activities of deep-focus earthquakes in Bucaramanga Nest, Columbia.
+She is currently working on regional seismic activities of deep-focus earthquakes in Bucaramanga Nest, Colombia.